 Tuesday, May 19

-Places for People, ReCAST and the St. Louis Regional Center of Excellence in Behavioral Health offered this live training by Places for People Outpatient Clinic Program Manager Meagan Doty, LCSW, to help people recognize the signs and symptoms of mental illness.
+Places for People and the St. Louis Regional Center of Excellence in Behavioral Health, with support from St. Louis ReCAST, offered this live training by Places for People Outpatient Clinic Program Manager Meagan Doty, LCSW, to help people recognize the signs and symptoms of mental illness.
 This training provided an introduction to some of the most identified mental illnesses.
 The purpose of this training is provide insight into common mental health conditions, and provide insight into the experience of people living with mental illness so that we increase referrals to resources, reduce stigma and prevent traumatic encounters.

 Stigma builds shame and fear, and prevents individuals who need treatment from seeking it.
 Behavioral health disorders are illnesses of the brain, and should be treated no differently than illnesses experienced in other body parts.
 Recovery is real.
 Recovery is possible.